 Our Dragon Pearls Jasmine green tea is a delicious luxuriant tea infused with the sweet aroma and taste of jasmine.
 When the leaves are plucked the silver tips and pearl-like young buds are hand-rolled.

-Jasmine tea has been a classic Chinese tea for centuries, and is now enjoyed by millions in every corner of the globe.
-Light and refreshing, jasmine tea is perfect at anytime during the day, whether it’s with breakfast, in the middle of the afternoon or a relaxing drink late at night.
+Jasmine tea has been a classic Chinese tea for centuries and is now enjoyed by millions in every corner of the globe.
+Light and refreshing, jasmine tea is perfect at any time during the day, whether it’s with breakfast, in the middle of the afternoon, or drink late at night.
 What’s more, you can simply keep topping up the pot with hot water to continue savoring the tea leaves’ soothing flavor up to five times in a row.